-- what annual percentage rate will you pay?
+- What annual percentage rate will I pay?

-- will payments change during the loan term?
+- Will the payments change during the financing term?

-- can the lender put a lien on your home or system?
+- Will a lien be placed on my home or system?

 Incentives & benefits

 If you buy a system, you may be eligible for federal, state or local tax credits or other incentives.
-The federal renewable energy tax credit for homeowners is equal to 30% of the cost of the system.
-The credit is scheduled to expire at the end of 2016.
+The federal renewable energy tax credit for homeowners is equal to 30% of the cost of a system placed into service in 2019.
+The credit will gradually decrease in 2020 and 2021, and is scheduled to expire at the end of 2021.
 The Department of Energy has information about state-specific incentives for using renewable energy.